Sarauta

 Sarauta is a Hausa political system that originated in the ancient city-state of Daura (in present-day Katsina State).
 According to Hausa oral traditions, the sarauta system emerged around the year 1000 and gradually spread across Hausaland, evolving into a complex network of institutions and values that came to dominate the Hausa states by the 15th-century.
+The title of sarki, according to some oral traditions, originates from Bayajidda, the mythical hero-founder of the Hausa states.
+Bayajidda took the title of Makassarki (Killer of Sarki) after slaying Sarki, the snake that had terrorised the people of Daura.
+In time, Makassarki was shortened to Sarki, the Hausa word for chief or ruler.

 The system is characterised by a hierarchical structure, with the sarki (king or chief) at the top.
 The sarki's power is influenced by factors such as their individual character, political influence of aristocratic titleholders, domestic and external allies, and general social, economic, and political conditions.
 Although the office of sarki is hereditary, there is also an "electoral college" of eligible male descendants of ruling dynasties who can contest to become the sarki.
 Other important institutions of sarauta include a governing council composed of senior aristocrats with various titles and junior aristocrats often affiliated to senior aristocrats in patron-client relationships.
 There are also low-level palace personnel, including court jesters, royal musicians, messengers, enforcement agents, courtiers, heads of occupational groups, and Muslim clerics.

 Some emirs of Northern Nigeria, including the Shehu of Bornu, Abubakar Garbai (third from left), and the Emir of Kano, Muhammad Abbas (third from right).
 Taken during the great durbar of 1913 in Kano.